Raise your hand if you like waiting on hold for customer service?

 Sometimes, an article can get pretty long, especially if you've updated it with added information.
 Dedicated customers will scroll until the end when they want an in-depth, complete understanding of the problem and solution.

 However, the sheer length of an article could deter some readers.
-So, for longer articles, consider adding a table of contents.
+So, for longer articles, consider adding a table of contents that allows users to jump sections like in the HubSpot article above.
 This will help people find the sections of the article that they're specifically interested in and skip any information they don't need.

 5. Describe the problem, if applicable.